 This daily issuance review is especially important if you have multiple locations within your company creating and distributing checks.

-For accounts that have the Stop-All default, if an item is marked to ‘pay’ on the daily report, you can enable a feature to require a second person to approve paying the item.
+For accounts that have the Stop/Return-All default, if an item is marked to ‘pay’ on the daily report, you can enable a feature to require a second person to approve paying the item.
 Use of this feature eliminates the possibility of a single person having the authority to pay an item that was reported as an exception or suspect in the positive pay reports.
 This feature combats internal check fraud.

 At Least Two People with Credentials

 It is suggested that all accounts have at least two people with KeyNavigator credentials to disposition an item in Positive Pay.
 This avoids interruption in the daily review process should one person take vacation or be out on leave.
 Suspending Positive Pay during vacation is not recommended – if that becomes your known practice then that becomes the time for fraud to occur.